gogins/csound-webserver-opcodes/README.md

 http://michaelgogins.tumblr.com

 The WebKit opcodes embed the WebKitGTK Web browser and its JavaScript runtime into Csound as a set of opcodes.
-They enable a Csound orchestra to include HTML5 code, including JavaScript code; to open a browser window during the Csound performance; to open an Internet resource during the Csound performande; and to communicate back forth between the Document Object Model in the browser and Csound, both via an interface to the Csound instance exported to the browser's JavaScript context, and via C++ when used with the Clang opcodes.
+They enable a Csound orchestra to include HTML5 code, including JavaScript code; to open a browser window during the Csound performance; to open an Internet resource during the Csound performance; and to control Csound's performance via a JavaScript JSON-RPC proxy for the Csound instance.

 These are the opcodes:
 ```
-i_webkit_handle webkit_create
+i_webkit_handle webkit_create [, i_rpc_port]
 webkit_open_uri i_webkit_handle, S_window_title, S_uri, i_width, i_height
 webkit_open_html i_webkit_handle, S_window_title, S_html, S_base_uri, i_width, i_height
-webkit_visibility i_webkit_handle, i_visible
-webkit_run_javascript i_webkit_handle, S_javascript_code, S_return_channel
-webkit_inspector i_webkit_handle
 ```
 In addition, the following JavaScript interface to Csound is defined in the JavaScript context of each Web page opened by these opcodes.
 As far as possible